Cancer Research UK logo.

 You might be able to get Funeral Expenses Payment if you:

-• are getting certain benefits (usually means-tested, such as Income Support, Pension Credit or Universal Credit or tax credits)
+• are getting certain benefits.
+For example, Income Support, Pension Credit or Universal Credit or tax credits.
+This is usually means tested.

 • meet the rules on your relationship with the person whose funeral you are arranging